 Florilegium

-While rarely encountered, the word “florilegium” in modern English usually means something like “a collection of writings”.
+The word “florilegium” in modern English usually means something like “a collection of writings”.
 One of its earlier meanings was “a bouquet”.
 Here I'm using it in the earlier sense to mean a collection of flowers.
 What follows is a selection of flower paintings; such things were all the rage in seventeenth century Europe.
-Robert Spellman painting of a sunlit front porch.
 The very idea of painting flowers is, as far as many people are concerned, embarrassingly passé these days.
-(Some have been trying to argue that painting itself is passé.
+(Some even argue that painting itself is passé.
 Whether or not any of that is true is of no consequence, really.)